unixvoid/nsproxy/readme.md

 - DNS entries can be added in a similar fashion to registering a host.
 A POST on the same port that the clustermanager is running on in the following format will add an entry to the dns server.
   - `/dns` dnstype= domain= value=
     - example `curl -d dnstype=a domain=unixvoid.com value=192.168.1.80 localhost:8080/dns`
+  - `/dns/rm` dnstype= domain= will remove a dns entry (and all for a domain if 'dnstype' not set)
+    - example `curl -d dnstype=a domain=unixvoid.com localhost:8080/dns/rm`
   - `dns:<dns_type>:<fqdn>` and the content being a valid A, AAAA, or CNAME entry.
 - Here are some examples on what typical redis entries would look like.
   - entry: `dns:a:unixvoid.com.` content: `67.3.192.22`